Architecture of Ireland: 20th century – present

 One of the main proponents of modernist and Brutalist architecture in Ireland was Sam Stephenson.
 Stephenson designed the Civic Offices (1979) and the Central Bank of Ireland (1980), both of which generated considerable controversy at the time of their construction.
 In the same period, Liam McCormick designed the modernist Met Éireann headquarters in Glasnevin, Dublin (1979).

+In 1999 McCormick's St Aengus' Church, Burt, County Donegal was voted Ireland's "Building of the 20th century" in a readers' poll organised by the Royal Institute of the Architects of Ireland and the Sunday Tribune, It was also awarded the RIAI Gold Medal for the years 1965–1967.